itsgitz/lks-jabar-2022-modul3/README.md

 * `AWS_RDS_DB` = `databasename`
 10. Run the command below for build or run your application `$ npm run start`
+11. The application will listen on port `3000`
-11. Important commands for your deployment process:
+12. Important commands for your deployment process:
 * `$ npm run stop` for stop the application on current process
 * `$ npm run ls` show `pm2` list processes
 * `$ npm run log` show your application log for debugging process